cobianzo/asim-solar-project/README.md

 # TODO NEXT

+Bugs: invert horizontal and vertical for rotated segments.
 Bugs: when changing length, height, power, we deactivate the Model.
 Save data in form submitted
 Add Save form in every step.